dimitri-yatsenko/Database-Systems-for-Data-Science/Assign2.md

 2. Insert several records in each table (at least 10 in `Person`, at least 4 in `Course`, at least 8 in `Section`, at least 30 in `Enroll`)

-3. Modify the table `Section` so that the table its `instructor` field should only contain valid `person_id`s from `Person`.
+3. Modify the table `Section` so that its `instructor` column should only contain valid `person_id`s from `Person`.
 To modify a table, you should use the `DROP TABLE` command and `CREATE TABLE` again with the new definition.

 4. Produce an `INSERT` statement that violates a foreign key constraint and is prevented by the database.